 © 2017 UNRWA Photo by Rushdi Sarraj

-As part of its EiE programme, UNRWA has developed an animated video for children and families affected by conflict.
+As part of its EiE programme, UNRWA has developed an animated video for children and communities affected by conflict.
 The video, ‘Education Brings Hope in Times of Emergencies’, encourages families to utilize UNRWA resources and support their children in re-engaging in education during times of crisis.

 Learn more about how UNRWA delivers education on the front line for Palestine refugees in Syria.